The best AI product management books in 2026

 TL;DR

-• Eight AI product management books pass the 2026 filter of at least 4.0 stars and more than ten Amazon ratings – among them Marily Nika's foundational guide, Janna Lipenkova's strategy book and Greg Nudelman's UX patterns.
+- 33 AI product management books pass the 2026 filter of at least 4.0 stars and ten Amazon ratings – eight core titles in depth, the rest compact on five themed shelves.

 Key findings

-• Seven of the eight titles were published in 2024 or 2025 – the discipline's standard works are being written right now; an established canon doesn't exist yet.
+- 30 of the 33 titles were published in 2025 or 2026 – the discipline's standard works are being written right now; an established canon doesn't exist yet.

 How this list was put together